FZJ-IEK3-VSA/RESKit/README.md

 ## Contributions and Support
 Every contributions are welcome:
-- If you have a question, you can start a [Discussion](https://github.com/FZJ-IEK3-VSA/RESKit/discussions).
-You will get a response as soon as possible.
 - If you want to report a bug, please open an [Issue](https://github.com/FZJ-IEK3-VSA/RESKit/issues/new).
 We will then take care of the issue as soon as possible.
 - If you want to contribute with additional features or code improvements, open a [Pull request](https://github.com/FZJ-IEK3-VSA/RESKit/pulls).